compose-spec/compose-spec/build.md

       build: ./dir
   ```

 - A git repository URL.
-Git URLs accept context configuration in their fragment section, separated by a colon (`:`). i
+Git URLs accept context configuration in their fragment section, separated by a colon (`:`).
 The first part represents the reference that Git checks out, and can be either a branch, a tag, or a remote reference.
 The second part represents a subdirectory inside the repository that is used as a build context.

   ```yml